beskrovnykh/telegram-bot-launcher/README.md

 ```bash
 run_bot.sh --no-autoreload
 ```

-Once it's up, proceed to add or refine your bot's business logic as required.
+Once your gadget is set up, 🕵️‍♂️ rendezvous with your bot on Telegram.

 ### 5. Deploying the Bot for Your Next Mission 🌍